Shopping in Armenia: the ultimate guide

 Leather goods

-As for prices, local leather products are quite affordable.
-For example, a shopper will cost AMD 10,200, a clutch – AMD 18,700, a reticule – AMD 20,650, a backpack – AMD 26,700, a bag – AMD 34,100, and a valise will be yours for AMD 55,550.
-If you consider snakeskin or crocodile leather, the price tag will be six figures.
+Local leather products are quite affordable.
+For example, a shopper costs around AMD 10,200, a clutch AMD 18,700, a reticule AMD 20,650, a backpack AMD 26,700, a bag AMD 34,100, and a valise AMD 55,550.
+Leather made from snakeskin or crocodile, however, carries a six-figure price tag.

 Natural cosmetics